department-of-veterans-affairs/vets.gov-status/README.md

 Run only UI tests with `make ui-test`.

+Run only Integration tests with `make integration-test`

-### Run Python Scripts
+### Run Fetch Data Scripts

-Make sure you have the correct version of python: `pyenv install 3.6.8` (use version in `.python-version`)

-Run `make python-install` to install a virtual environment and install the dependencies.

-Activate the virtual environment with `source ENV/bin/activate`

-Go into the scripts directory and run the scripts with `./fetch-data-local.sh`
+Go into the scripts directory and run `./fetch-data-docker-wrapper.sh`

 ### Credentials

 The scripts get secrets out of [credstash](https://github.com/fugue/credstash) when running in CI.

-When running locally, you can ask a colleague for the `ga-serviceaccount.json` file and place it in `scripts/local_credentials`.
+When running locally, you can ask a colleague for the `.secrets` file and place it in `scripts/local_credentials`, which set credentials for Foresee and GA as env vars.

-The Foresee credentials can be set locally by exporting the FORESEE_CREDENTIALS variable with valid Foresee credentials.

 ### Adding new packages to python scripts